Baxos: Backing off for Robust and Efficient Consensus: Evaluation

 This experiment aims at quantifying the performance overhead of \sys under faultless and synchronous network conditions.
 We use five client nodes that simultaneously send traffic to five replicas such that all five replicas propose commands.
 This experiment measures the worst case performance of \sys under highest possible contention.
 Since Baxos must resolve contention at each choice instead of relying on a stable leader, we expect Baxos to perform worse than leader-based algorithms under stable network conditions, but we wish to measure the performance cost of Baxos’s greater robustness.
 We used our micro benchmark for this experiment.

 Figure~\ref{fig:best_case_performance} depicts the throughput vs. median latency graph.
-We first present an overview of the normal case performance results and then discuss our observations.
-We observe that for a replica group of size five, \sys provides a maximum throughput of 26,000 requests per second which is comparable to the throughput of Multi-Paxos and Raft (28,000 requests per second) when the median latency is less than 400\,ms. We also observe that Mencius performs significantly worse than \sys with a maximum throughput of 12,000 requests per second under a maximum median latency of 400\,ms.
+We observe that for a replica group of size five, \sys provides a maximum throughput of 17,500 requests per second under 300ms median latency, in contrast to 26,000 requests per second throughput of Multi-Paxos and Raft.

-\paragraph{Throughput} The maximum throughput of \sys is 7\% less than Multi-Paxos and Raft (for a 400\,ms maximum median latency), because \sys faces contention: when multiple replicas propose requests simultaneously, their proposals collide, which leads to backing off by replicas and subsequent retries.
+\paragraph{Throughput} The saturation throughput of \sys is 32\% less than Multi-Paxos and Raft, because \sys faces contention: when multiple replicas propose requests simultaneously, their proposals collide, which leads to backing off by replicas and subsequent retries.
 While \sys's REB mechanisms enables us to reduce this contention, it cannot completely eliminate its impact.
 In contrast, Multi-Paxos and Raft do not experience contention because there is a single leader replica which proposes all commands.

-The throughput of Mencius is 53\% lower than \sys, due to two main reasons.
-First, Mencius consumes three wide area messages (Propose, Accept and Learn) for a single request.
-In contrast, \sys, Multi-Paxos and Raft consume only two messages (single network round trip time per request) because the Learn message of the consensus instance $i$ is piggybacked on the Propose message of consensus instance $i+1$.
-This optimization is not possible in Mencius due to its specific optimizations that aim at reducing the impact of $skip$ messages in Mencius (see~\cite{barcelona2008mencius} for more details).
-Second, the throughput of Mencius suffers significantly in the presence of contention.
-Mencius Proposer can commit a request in just one round trip delay when there is no contention, but commits are delayed up to two communication steps when there are concurrent proposals~\cite{barcelona2008mencius}.
-These characteristics of Mencius result in a poor wide area performance.

-To validate our reasoning about the performance of Mencius, we replicated the Mencius experiment mentioned in Moraru \textit{et al.} ~\cite{moraru2013there}, where the throughput of Mencius is measured in a single local area cluster using a single client.
-We observed that our Mencius implementation performs comparably to the reported throughput figures in Moraru \textit{et al.}~\cite{moraru2013there} (43,000 requests per second).
-However, the Mencius experiment in Moraru \textit{et al.} ~\cite{moraru2013there} does not capture the effects of the wide area latency and contention.

-\paragraph{Tail latency} To understand the impact of REB for tail latency, we conducted an experiment, where we measure the tail latency of Baxos, Multi-Paxos, Raft and Mencius under worst case contention scenario (each replica in Baxos proposes requests).
-Table~\ref{tbl:tail} illustrates the 99\% latency of each algorithm.
-We observe that the tail latency of Baxos is 6\% higher than Multi-Paxos and Raft.
-The 6\% high tail latency of Baxos is caused by the re-transmissions: when Baxos faces contention it re-transmits, whereas in Multi-Paxos and Raft no request is re-transmitted in the best case execution (without view changes).
+\paragraph{Tail latency} Table~\ref{tbl:tail} illustrates the 99\% latency of each algorithm.
+We observe that the tail latency of Baxos is 48\% higher than Multi-Paxos and Raft.
+The 48\% high tail latency of Baxos is caused by the re-transmissions: when Baxos faces contention it re-transmits, whereas in Multi-Paxos and Raft no request is re-transmitted in the best case execution.